typelevel/foundation/BYLAWS.md

 ## ARTICLE 1.
 DIRECTORS

 ### SECTION 1.1.
 NUMBER
 The corporation shall have 3 to 7 directors and collectively they shall be known as the board of directors or simply as the board.
 The board shall from time to time pass a resolution fixing the precise number of seats on the board within the aforementioned range and that number will be the number of directors until the board passes a subsequent resolution fixing a new number, provided, however, that no board resolution changing the number of directors of the corporation shall case the removal of any director then holding office.
-Certain employees and/or officers of the corporation may have the term “director” in their title, however, this does not necessarily indicate that the person is a member of the board of directors.
+Certain employees and/or officers of the corporation may have the term "director" in their title, however, this does not necessarily indicate that the person is a member of the board of directors.
 A person becomes a director only pursuant to these bylaws.

 ### SECTION 1.2.
 POWERS
 Subject to the provisions of the California Nonprofit Public Benefit Corporation law, the activities and affairs of this corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the board of directors.